josemaia/book-summaries/phoenix-project/summaries.md

 - Steve gets angry at everyone, as he's been forced into interviews with journalists to justify/explain what happened.
 - Sarah pressures for improved usability
-  - Development & Operations bot reject this, and implement a twice a day code rollout strategy, with only performance-related changes
+  - Development & Operations both reject this, and implement a twice a day code rollout strategy, with only performance-related changes
   - "the time for usability testing and validation was months ago"
 - Finance people have set up a war room with 16 people just to take care of the faxes to fix duplicate payments or missing orders
   - Five thousand issues so far, twenty five thousand still to investigate!